 A scene from Sex and the City was filmed inside Onieal's at 174 Grand Street, which is a stop on our free tour of Sex and the City sights.

-Little Italy is known for its plethora of Italian restaurants, with their restaurant barkers trying to lure you in.
+Little Italy is known for its plethora of Italian restaurants, with its restaurant barkers trying to lure you in.

 Although Italian cuisine is still a popular choice for New Yorkers, there is something about having a classic spaghetti and meatballs dish in the neighborhood of its birthplace.

 Below we have a long list of restaurants we recommend.